rajkirandhiman/CoSMR/README.md

 ** CoSMR.exe file can be downloaded from this link: https://drive.google.com/file/d/1lKgExMrQLHxL7XcQXThKPykSjMrDd3hx/view?usp=sharing **

+Email me at dhimanrajkiran@gmail.com if you can not download the CoSMR.exe file

 ## Steps to Follow

 Step 1.
 Download the file with the name CoSMR.exe and save it in your computer.